josieusa/petmouse/README.md

 * ##Is everything released under the GPL including the Fritzing schematics?

-    No. The Fritzing schematics (the files `petmouse.fzz`, `petmouse.png` and `petmouse.svg`) are released under the [Creative Commons Attribution - Non Commercial - No Derivatives 4.0 International](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.
-I may change the license in the future.
+    No. The Fritzing schematics (the files `petmouse.fzz`, `petmouse.png` and `petmouse.svg`) are released under the [Creative Commons Attribution - ShareAlike 3.0](https://creativecommons.org/licenses/by-sa/3.0/) license.
+The image of the breadboard view was created with [Fritzing](http://fritzing.org).
+I can't change the license in the future.

 # INSTRUCTIONS